Five flags stolen from Gahanna Veterans Memorial, police searching for suspects

 The committee said the theft was troubling.

+“It’s certainly very close to me in my heart because also, as a veteran during the Vietnam era, I know what a lot of these guys went through,” Kneeland said.
+“A pretty special place for me because we do have family members with bricks down here that are no longer with us.”

-One of the committee members is veteran and former Gahanna Mayor Tom Kneeland, who said the idea for the memorial originally came from his father and other local World War II veterans.
+Kneeland, a former Gahanna mayor, said the idea for the memorial originally came from his father and other local World War II veterans.

 “If anybody witnessed anything and knows anything, please let the police department know because we want to educate those that took the flags and were part of this and make sure they understand what the meaning of this particular park and memorial is,” Kneeland said.